Lexical integrity hypothesis: Interaction between syntax and morphology: Theoretical variations

-Rochelle Lieber, a linguist at the University of New Hampshire and Sergio Scalise of the University of Bologna propose the idea of a Limited Access Principle in which there is no hard wall between the division of syntax and morphology.
+Rochelle Lieber, a linguist at the University of New Hampshire and Sergio Scalise of the University of Bologna propose the idea of a limited access principle in which there is no hard wall between the division of syntax and morphology.
 Rather, there is a figurative filter that permits some syntactic operations on lexical items.
 This is evidenced by the fact that languages permit syntactic structures to be "downgraded" to words in that syntactic phrases can be merged into lexical items over time.

-Professors Antonio Fábregas of the University of Tromsø, Elena Felíu Arquiola of the University of Jaén and Soledad Varela of the Autonomous University of Madrid use the concept of a Morphological Local Domain in their discussion of the Lexical Integrity Hypothesis, in which words have multiple binary branching layers composed of roots and functional projections, with the deeper layers of the morphological hierarchy being too far away for the syntax to see and only the higher head of this multi-layered morphological tree has the ability to transmit information.
+Professors Antonio Fábregas of the University of Tromsø, Elena Felíu Arquiola of the University of Jaén and Soledad Varela of the Autonomous University of Madrid, use the concept of a morphological local domain in their discussion of the LIH, in which words have multiple binary branching layers composed of roots and functional projections, with the deeper layers of the morphological hierarchy being too far away for the syntax to see and only the higher head of this multi-layered morphological tree has the ability to transmit information.

-Additionally, some theories of syntax appear to be incompatible with the Lexical Integrity Hypothesis, such as Minimalism.
-Lieber and Scalise argue that Chomsky's version of Strict Minimalism necessitates lexical items to be fully formed before entering syntactic operations.
+Additionally, some theories of syntax appear to be incompatible with the LIH, such as minimalism.
+Lieber and Scalise argue that Chomsky's version of strict minimalism necessitates lexical items to be fully formed before entering syntactic operations.

 However, Dikken (2002) proposes that syntactic and lexicalist approaches may be reconciled through a checking approach.
 Checking assumes words are built in the lexicon, and subparts of these words have features attached.
 These features are then checked to find matching features within the functional heads of the syntactic structures which the words are part of.
 Dikken asserts that syntax does not only refer to the internal structure of words; it also looks at the properties of subparts of complex words.

 Theory

-The English Right-Hand Head Rule (RHHR)
+English right-hand head rule (RHHR)

-In English, the Righthand head rule (RHHR) provides evidence for the division between the syntax and the lexical item.
+In English, the righthand head rule (RHHR) provides evidence for the division between the syntax and the lexical item.
 The properties of the head of the word, which in English tends to be the rightmost element, determines the properties of the word.
 The lens of syntax cannot see any other element in the word other than the head.
 In compounds, for example, a word like greenhouse is composed of the adjective, green, and the noun, house.
 The RHHR dictates that the head of the word comes from the rightmost element, which is a noun.
 As a result, the properties of the adjective green are invisible to the syntax.
 While most easily illustrated with compounds, the RHHR can also be extended to complex words and their respective suffixes.